josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Use the Copy Data (Preview) tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to Azure Storage account ending in "sparkstorage" that was provisioned in the lab setup.
+-   Use the Copy Data (Preview) tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to Azure Storage account ending in "sparkstorage" that was provisioned in the lab setup

     -   The pipeline should run regularly, once per month